kb3-projects/hammer-nail/README.md

 script.listhammer is needed for the skin to fully function.
 It available in the same repository as this skin.

 #### Control:
-* This will work with a keyboard an mouse.
+* This will work with a keyboard and mouse.
 * Touch functions will generally work, but not for everything.
 * A custom keyboard file is in the /other folder.
   * It allows F1 through F4 to control the soft buttons at the bottom of most windows.